 Ms. Jeanine Coggeshall presented orders related to Commission rule violations for the consideration of the commission.
-The motion to adopt the orders was made by Commissioner Leathers and seconded by Commissioner Johnson.
-The motion passed.
+The orders were approved.

 Item 14 - Consideration and Possible Action on Proposed Rules a) Chapter 40, Chronic Wasting Disease

 Ms. Penny Maley presented the following: